Golden-collared honeycreeper

-The golden-collared honeycreeper (Iridophanes pulcherrimus) is an uncommon species of Neotropical bird in the tanager family Thraupidae.
-It is the only member of the genus Iridophanes.
+The golden-collared honeycreeper (Iridophanes pulcherrimus) is a species of bird in the family Thraupidae, the tanagers and allies.
 It is found in Colombia, Ecuador, and Peru.
-Its natural habitats are subtropical or tropical moist montane forests and heavily degraded former forest.

-Taxonomy
+Taxonomy and systematics

 The golden-collared honeycreeper was formally described in 1853 by the English zoologist Philip Sclater from a specimen collected near Bogotá in Colombia.
-He coined the binomial name Tangara pulcherrima.
-It is now the only species placed in the genus Iridophanes that was erected by Robert Ridgway in 1901.
+He coined the binomial Dacnis pulcherrima.

+At the time the genus Dacnis was a member of the family Coerebidae.
+When Robert Ridgway erected the genus Iridophanes in 1901 with the golden-collared honeycreeper as the type species he placed it in its present tanager family.
 The genus name Iridophanes combines the Ancient Greek iris meaning "rainbow" and -phanēs meaning "showing".
 The specific epithet pulcherrimus is Latin for "very beautiful".

-A molecular phylogenetic study of the tanager family published in 2014 found that the golden-collared honeycreeper and the green honeycreeper (Chlorophanes spiza) were sister species.